Teradata/developer-resources/docs/install-ai-unlimited/quickstart/setup-ai-unlimited.md

 Complete the setup.
 For additional information, click a section below.

-***MEM: The content in the expandable text below will not say anything about "completing fields," "clicking next," etc. We don't need to tell users how to use the UI.***

 ***The content here is a reference--for when the information users need is too lengthly for the UI.
 So some (just some) fields will have a "Learn more" link that takes users here.***

-***I started to work on the field descriptions for the UI and got sidetracked.
-That's essential for figuring out which fields need to be in this topic and what to say about them.
-We'll request a review for this topic separately, understanding that some fields on the UI might still change.***

 ***This topic will be re-used across the 3 install types.***